 Read more about how you can use PowerPoint:

 5. Export in different formats

-Presentations can be saved also in .pdf, this will reduce their size, videos can be exported as mp4 and for gisf there is the specific option to save them as Animated gifs.
-Of course there is also the option of saving a slide as .png or .jpg.
+Presentations can be saved also in .pdf, this will reduce their size, videos can be exported as mp4 and for gifs, there is the specific option to save them as Animated gifs.
+Of course, there is also the option of saving a slide as .png or .jpg.

 6. It facilitates an effective way of communication with the audience

 Most of the time, PowerPoint is used for presenting to a larger audience (a few things have changed in 2020, but a zoom presentation looks just as good), as it is easier to be projected.
-Choose your communication style, do you want to rely more on images, on text or videos, all of them can be easily integrated in PowerPoint.
+Choose your communication style, do you want to rely more on images, text, or videos, all of them can be easily integrated into PowerPoint.

 65% of the population are visual learners